arnicas/simple-embedded-text-navigator/README.md

 If there is interest, I could add a skeleton version that doesn't have all the UI cruft Claude kept talking me into (and then being meh at).

-## During dev
+## Running During dev

+node install first.
+It uses parcel.

 `npm install`

 `npm run build` (makes dist folder)

-`npm run start`
+`npm run start` (to launch the dev server)

 ## Updating the Words that Match

 You can edit the file in static/site-data/category-words.json.
 Then run the python script `python/word-scores-standalone.py` in the python folder to update the scores.json files.
 It has paths set to the static/site-data folder.

+During play, you can also add words or phrases to the Yours category.
+They will all be default 1 point, though.

-## Deployment
+## Deployment on Pages If You Want

-It's only a browser app, so you can just run index wiht the dist folder.
+It's only a browser app, so you can just run index with the dist folder.
 For doing this as a github page, you need a .github/worflows/static.yaml file with the instruction to copy dist (along with other things):

 ```
 jobs: